 Will deploy phase wise enforcement mode on AKS clusters and keep the added AKS clusters under observation and then take immediate actions if required.

-We provide exemptions based on ServiceNow request which are to be submitted by the AKS cluster owner and/or the application owner.
+We can provide exemptions based on ServiceNow request which are to be submitted by the AKS cluster owner and/or the application owner.

 Step 3: